Model 302 telephone: Design and production

 The design of a new desk telephone for the Bell System began approximately in 1930, only a short time after the introduction of a line of handset telephones, the 102 and 202-type desk telephones.
 The existing Western Electric telephones comprised a desk set that only served to secure the handset and also the dial for customer-initiated calling, but required an external subscriber set (subset, or desk set box or ringer box), containing the ringer and network circuitry.
 This box was typically mounted on a wall or desk side.
 New concepts of design and economic efficiency emerged in Europe, as well as in the independent market in the US, in the 1920s, which combined all components of the telephone in one desk-top unit.
 The model 302 was the first Western Electric telephone to follow this trend.

 Designed by Bell Telephone Laboratories engineer George Lum starting in the early 1930s, the 302-type telephone included such design elements of contemporary technology as, for example, in the Ericsson model DBH 1001 of 1931, conceived in 1929 by the Norwegian artist and designer Jean Heiberg, and the Automatic Electric Type 34 Monophone desk telephone, introduced in 1934.

 The Ericsson model DBH 1001 of 1931 may have been an influence on the later Model 302 design.

 The design evolved during the early part of the 1930s when the Great Depression delayed introduction of all new telephones.
 After field trials in 1936, large-scale deployment commenced in 1937.
 The model was never completely retired from service in the Bell System, which ceased to exist in 1984.

-The model 302, and a series of similar models for special service types, is built upon a rectangular steel base-plate on which are mounted the ringer unit, the induction coil, a metal container enclosing two capacitors, and a connector terminal plate.
+The model 302, and a series of similar models for special service types, is designed around a rectangular steel base-plate on which are mounted the ringer unit, the induction coil, a metal container enclosing two capacitors, and a connector terminal plate.
 The base was supported by four felt- or leather-covered triangular feet attached under each corner to prevent scratching furniture surfaces.
 The housing sat atop the base, secured with screws, and contained the rotary dial and a handset cradle.
 The cradle contained two plungers rods which activated the hook switch mounted inside the housing, when the handset was lifted from the cradle.